-So we found a nice hotel in Noresund, which not only offered us some cosy beds but a three course dinner for a special price on the shore of Lake Krøderen.
+So we found a nice hotel in Noresund, which not only offered us some cozy beds but a three-course dinner for a special price on the shore of Lake Krøderen.

 Now of course we were two days behind our original schedule…